van2jazz/demo_email-password_generator/README.md

-#SIMPLE JAVA EMAIL GENERATOR APP
+#SIMPLE JAVA EMAIL GENERATOR
-This simple code takes firstname and lastname of users and generate an email with password for the user.
+This simple code takes firstname and lastname of an employee and generate an email with password for the employee.